 - Tracking metadata

-The discovery metadata include things like the page URL, vanity URL and redirects.
+The discovery metadata includes things like the page URL, vanity URL, and redirects.
 You can also group here the content metadata if you prefer.
 The content metadata describes the target industry, persona, the service that the page is about, the benefit, the challenge.

 What are the steps for developing a Content Model?

 Before any modeling work can start, you need to have clarity on:

 This will help you choose your content types.